 While telemedicine is quickly advancing the way programs are evaluated and designed, many vendors are lagging behind.
 Healthcare decision makers need to educate themselves on the components discussed above.
 Organizations must reorient their consideration of telemedicine or be at risk of losing out on the benefits: better clinical outcomes, increased patient access, and an improved bottom line.

-If you are interested in learning more about Telemed IQ, contact us for a working session with your organization to discuss your telemedicine objectives and see how we can help.
+If you are interested in learning more about our enterprise telemedicine platform, Telemed IQ, contact us for a working session with your organization to discuss your telemedicine objectives and see how we can help.